mona-mp/vod-cli/README.md

-# Arvan-VOD-CLI
+# vod-CLI

 This project is a CLI for managing arvan vod Service.
-The command arvan-vod-cli can get video detail or update video detail.
+The command vod-cli can get video detail or update video detail.

 ## How its created?